 Perhaps with dread you realize: Everyone is on there except for me.

+Why?
 And now what?
 Do you ignore it?
 Do you go on as usual?
 What do you do next?

 The times people unfriend you are troubling because you are left to wonder why.
-Then you start wondering who else may have unfriended you.
+Then you start wondering who else may have unfriended you on Facebook.

 So you start thinking up other people to check and confirm you are still Facebook friends with them.

 Try not to stress about this.
 Don’t let it make you feel bad.